The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 * The live url
 * Preview link (ngrok)
 * Please outline *if* alert should be sent.
 Not sure?
 Ask the editor.
+  * Include alert text, if you have it
 * Homepage editors will select lede art for the HP display.
 The aspect ratio of the image is: **1160 x 629**
 * If you are working on a graphic, please attach 1-2 options for when the story moves out of the lede spot and into the *b section*.
   * These should be cut to **1160x629**, but will run at a width of ~200px.